DESCRIPTION OF THE REGISTRANT’S SECURITIES

 When used herein, the terms the “Company”, “we,” “our,” and “us” refer to Xenetic Biosciences, Inc.

 The following summary describes our capital stock and the material provisions of our articles of incorporation, as amended, and our amended and restated bylaws.
 Because the following is only a summary, it does not contain all of the information that may be important to you.
-For a complete description, you should refer to our articles of incorporation, as amended, and our amended and restated bylaws, copies of which are incorporated by reference as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2019 of which this Exhibit 4.1 is a part.
+For a complete description, you should refer to our articles of incorporation, as amended, and our amended and restated bylaws, copies of which are incorporated by reference as exhibits to our Annual Report on Form 10-K.

 DESCRIPTION OF CAPITAL STOCK